Best Workout Apps

 Core Muscles

-When you are doing elliptical workouts, you primarily work three abdominal muscles:
+When you are doing elliptical workouts, you primarily work three abdominal muscles, in addition to the lower back:

-Obliques: The obliques are two muscles: internal and external obliques.
+Obliques: The obliques are two muscles: Internal and external.
 They are located beside the rectus abdominis running from the hips to the rib cage.
-They’re responsible for the rotation of the torso as well as preventing the torso from rotating as you move.
+They’re responsible for the rotation of the torso, as well as preventing the torso from rotating as you move.

 Transverse Abdominals: The TA plays an important role in maintaining abdominal tension, which helps protect and stabilize your spine.
-All three muscles work together isometrically to keep you stable and allow the smooth transfer of power between your lower and upper body.
+All three muscles work together isometrically to keep you stable during training.
+They also allow for the smooth transfer of power between your lower and upper body.

 Will an Elliptical Machine Burn Belly Fat?

-The elliptical workout is like most other forms of aerobic exercise: You’ll achieve a calorie burn, and this will help you burn body fat.
-It goes without saying you need to be in a caloric deficit and eat an adequate amount of protein for your weight for this to happen.
-If you combine HIIT workouts on the elliptical, resistance training, and a caloric deficit, this is where the real weight loss magic happens.
+The elliptical workout is like most other forms of aerobic exercise: You’ll achieve a calorie burn, and this can help you burn body fat.
+It goes without saying, though, that you need to be in a caloric deficit and eat an adequate amount of protein for your weight for this to occur.
+If you combine elliptical HIIT workouts, resistance training, and a caloric deficit, this is where the real weight loss magic starts to blossom.

-When it comes to burning calories on an elliptical machine, this is determined by your intensity, body weight, and duration.
-When all things are equal, a heavier person will burn more calories than a lighter person.
+When it comes to burning calories on an elliptical machine, this is determined by your intensity, body weight, and workout duration.
+When all things are equal, a heavier person can burn more calories than a lighter person.

 Does an Elliptical Build Muscle?